chrisjsewell/aiida-install/README.md

 ## Setting up the AiiDA services and profile

-AiiDA uses a number of external services to run:
+AiiDA uses a number of external services to run.
+Note these services are not actually required to be on your local system, they are accessed by AiiDA using web-based protocols.
+For this demonstration though, we shall set them up locally.

 ![aiida microservices](./aiida-microservices.png)

 ### Postgres database

+To read/write all the data AiiDA uses, the principle service is a "backend" database.
+AiiDA principally uses [PostgreSQL](https://www.postgresql.org/) for this purpose.

 ```
 sudo apt update